inmation/inmation-api-docs/webapi/README.md

 | | | |
 | -r | | Removes the inmation Web API Windows service. |

-command line options have to the prefix '--'.
+Command line options have the prefix '--'.

 Example command to install the Web API as a service: